-Out of all of the amount of felonies committed by characters, Todd commited the most range of illegal acts (murder 1, child murder, robbing, association to murder of federal agents, association of murder, manufacturing meth, distributing meth, arson, breaking and entering, unlawfully holding a human in captivity, housing a meth lab, carrying illegal firearms, theft, and obstruction of justice).
+Todd committed widest range of felonies (murder 1, child murder, robbing, association to murder of federal agents, association of murder, manufacturing methamphetamine, distributing methamphetamine, arson, kidnapping, breaking and entering, unlawfully imprisonment, housing a methamphetamine lab, carrying illegal firearms, theft, and obstruction of justice).

 There is an alternate ending of the series finale on the last season DVD.
-It involves Bryan Cranston playing the role of his Malcolm in the Middle character Hal waking up from a nightmare which happens to be the events of Breaking Bad.
-Jane Kaczmarek also makes a cameo appearance as her Malcolm in the Middle role Lois.
+It involves Bryan Cranston playing the role of his Malcolm in the Middle (2000) character Hal waking up from a nightmare which happens to be the events of Breaking Bad.
+Jane Kaczmarek also makes a cameo appearance as Lois.
+This was an homage to the finale of Newhart (1982).

 Walter White's final act of revenge is very similar to Gustavo Frings act on Don Eladio.
 Both Don Eladio and Jack Welker killed men they were close to, both were spared, and both came back into their enemy's headquarters to execute their plan.